-In the event of a total loss of electrical power, the Environmental Nurse will contact the Facility Manager who will in turn contact Hydro to determine the anticipated duration of the power loss.
+In the event of a total loss of electrical power, the Environmental Nurse will contact the Executive Director and the Facility Manager who will in turn contact Hydro to determine the anticipated duration of the power loss.

 In the event that power is to be restored quickly, no further action needs to be taken.